collapsed-stacks/atheism/questions/1687/looking-for-a-good-atheist-childrens-book-or-book-series.md

 - posted by: [DampeS8N](https://stackexchange.com/users/-1/587-dampes8n) on 2010-12-29
 - score: 1

-<p><a href="http://www.amazon.com/Secular-Childrens-Books-Universe-Evolution/lm/R3HRLHFWLRHR1D" rel="nofollow">http://www.amazon.com/Secular-Childrens-Books-Universe-Evolution/lm/R3HRLHFWLRHR1D</a> I totally forgot to paste the link...</p>
+http://www.amazon.com/Secular-Childrens-Books-Universe-Evolution/lm/R3HRLHFWLRHR1D I totally forgot to paste the link...

-<p>Assuming you are talking about old enough to read.
+Assuming you are talking about old enough to read.
 Not just picture books.
 The best material would be material that is for young adults.
 Children are not stupid.
-And if you read the book with them, and explain the words they do not understand, it will become a fine foundation to ground reality in.</p>
+And if you read the book with them, and explain the words they do not understand, it will become a fine foundation to ground reality in.

-<p>This is what my own parents did with me.</p>
+This is what my own parents did with me.

-<p>However, they also didn't tell me they were Atheists until much later in life.
+However, they also didn't tell me they were Atheists until much later in life.
 They let me reach that position on my own.
-I even went through all the training to have my Bar Mitzvah.</p>
+I even went through all the training to have my Bar Mitzvah.

-<p>In short.
+In short.
 I wouldn't worry too much.
 Kids believe in Santa.
-And they grow out of it.</p>
+And they grow out of it.

 ## Answer 1694